privacybydesign/vcmrtd/README.md

 The SHA256 hash should be available here:

 ## License
-Since this project builds upon the work of [dmrtd](https://github.com/ZeroPass/dmrtd), it is subject to the same licensing terms.
+Copyright (C) 2025 Yivi B.V. vcmrtd is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This project is licensed under the terms of the GNU Lesser General Public License (LGPL) for open-source use and a Commercial License for proprietary use.
-See the LICENSE.LGPL and LICENSE.COMMERCIAL files for details.
+This project builds upon the work of [dmrtd](https://github.com/ZeroPass/dmrtd), we hard forked it for our own use and made significant improvements. dmrtd is also licensed under the GNU General Public License v3.